syndesisio/syndesis-quickstarts/api-provider-with-ftp/README.md

 ## Getting Started

-You can start by using the API Provider connector and selecting the ftp-api.json to implement your own flows, or you can start using the export.
+You can start by using the API Provider connector and selecting the [ftp-api.json](ftp-api.json?raw=true) to implement your own flows, or you can start using the export.
 Here we describe using the export so you can get a feel for how things work quickly.
 If you want to set up your own flows you can follow the video tutorial from above.
 In the Syndesis UI navigate to `Integrations` and click on the `Import` button in the right top corner.
 Now you can select the [TaskAPI-export.zip](TaskAPI-export.zip?raw=true) file and start the import.
 On a succesful deployment, go to edit this integration.
-You will see that this integration contains five flows:
+You will see that this integration contains four flows:

 | Flow               | Path             | FTP Action (Directory: inbox)|
 |--------------------|------------------|-----|